Friday, April 22, 2016

 The insect order Hymenoptera is massive.
 Of the 115,000 described species of these membrane-winged insects, 20,000 are bees.
 Nearly 1/5 of those pollen-eaters live within the borders of Canada and the U.S.

-Two bee essentials (two pairs of membranous wings and vegetarian diets mostly).
+Two bee essentials (two pairs of membranous wings and a vegetarian diet, mostly).

 Attendees: Gabe, Ellen, Sean, Nancy Wright (SB Methodist pastor), Linda, Glen, Shelby, Sam (local historian), Katherine, Jessie, Glen, Bernie.